rbergm/PostBOUND/docs/source/infrastructure.rst

 If this is not the case, the ``workloads_base_dir`` variable should be set to the correct location.
 The module documentation contains more details on this aspect.

-The `runner` module builds on top of workloads and optimization pipeline to provide a reproducible and transparent execution of benchmarks with optimized queries.
+The `executor` module builds on top of workloads and optimization pipeline to provide a reproducible and transparent execution of benchmarks with optimized queries.
 The different methods provide results as Pandas DataFrames [1]_ to enable an easy integration into data analysis tools.
-The utilities of the `analysis` module can facilitate this even further, especially when writing the DataFrames to disk.

 Visualization